YunoHost-Apps/streama_ynh/README.md

 **Password**: demoUser

 ## Installation guide

+> :warning: Streama must be installed in the root domain or subdomain.

 Default upload directory is: `/home/yunohost.app/streama` (must be mentioned in *Settings* page or can be changed)